medeiros/medeiros.github.io/_drafts/Docker-Introduction.md

 Now that we have `pass`, `gpg` and `docker-credential-helper for pass` properly configured, we need to configure Docker to use `pass`.

-Edit the Docker config file and make sure that is set as below:
+Edit the Docker config file, remove the previous content and make sure that is set as below:

 ```
 nvim ~/.docker/config.json